< Back to About / FAQ

 Funding required to implement Invention Education varies according to setting (e.g. in school, afterschool, museum etc.), dosage, model (e.g. course, competition), materials used, and number of students involved.
 See a sample of our Network members here to learn more about different Invention Education models.

 The Invention Education Framework

-The Invention Education framework is a comprehensive set of principles for Invention Education that can support its growth within formal and informal learning environments from K-12 through higher education.
+Yes.
+The Invention Education Framework is a comprehensive set of principles for Invention Education that can support its growth within formal and informal learning environments from K-12 through higher education.
 It is organized around six tenets by which gold-standard programs, activities and curricula will be articulated, understood and evaluated.
 The six tenets are: 1) Context, 2) Empathy, 3) Problem Solving, 4) Continuous Learning, 5) Iteration, 6) Sustainable Innovation.

 Who developed the Framework?

 More than 100 community stakeholders in the InventEd Network, including in- and out-of-school time educators, business leaders, education researchers, nonprofits, policy makers, inventors and representatives of the philanthropic community, contributed to the development of the document.

 The Framework was created to help ensure the quality and integrity of the Invention Education field.
 It defines the characteristics and principles of best-in-class Invention Education activities and curricula.
 It also provides a research agenda to inform practices and policies.

 The Framework is intended for teachers, administrators, funders, policy makers, and anyone interested in understanding or communicating the principles and characteristics of best-in-class K-12 Invention Education in both formal and informal settings.

 How do I use the Framework?